maxrusse/CBCTChat/README.md

 # CBCTChat - A Content-Aware Chatbot Based on GPT-4 for the German S2 Cone-Beam CT (CBCT) Dental Imaging Guideline

-CBCTChat is an AI-powered chatbot tailored to provide insights and information on the German S2 Cone-Beam CT (CBCT) dental imaging guideline.
-Utilizing the capabilities of GPT-3.5-Turbo and GPT-4, this chatbot aims to offer specialized knowledge for research and demonstration purposes.

 ## Introduction

-`CBCTChat` is an AI-powered chatbot tailored to provide insights and information on the German S2 Cone-Beam CT (CBCT) dental imaging guideline.
-By leveraging the capabilities of OpenAI's GPT-3.5-Turbo and GPT-4 models, this chatbot offers specialized knowledge, primarily for research and demonstration purposes.
+‘CBCTChat‘ is an AI-powered chatbot designed to offer insights and information on the German S2 Cone-Beam CT (CBCT) dental imaging guideline.
+Utilizing the capabilities of LLamaIndex combined with OpenAI’s GPT-3.5-Turbo and GPT-4 models, this chatbot delivers answers grounded in specialized knowledge through an embedding-based knowledge retrieval method.

 ## Features